This South Carolina Church Should Be Treated the Same as Other Groups

 The same is true here.

-That’s why the ADF Church Alliance is representing Redeemer Fellowship.
+That’s why the ADF Church & Ministry Alliance is representing Redeemer Fellowship.
 The government should never be permitted to treat people of faith as second-class citizens – barring them from benefits that others receive simply because they are religious.